department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 - For private schools overseas, the degree must be of equal value to those granted by public colleges and universities in the same country, and the school must have the same entrance requirements.
 - Independent study courses must be accredited by a nationally recognized accrediting association.

-Use the GI Bill Comparison Tool to see what benefits you can get at the school you want to attend.
-[Compare GI Bill Benefits](/gi-bill-comparison-tool/)
+Use the GI Bill Comparison Tool to see what benefits you can get at the school you want to attend. class="usa-button-primary va-button-secondary" href="/gi-bill-comparison-tool/">GI Bill Comparison Tool</a>

 **Exception:** Programs at schools located in the United States that offer courses in a foreign country under contract with the Department of Defense don't qualify as foreign training.
 Likewise, year abroad and similar programs offered by schools in the United States don't qualify as foreign training.